studygolang/GCTT/published/tech/20180117-deep-dive-into-the-concurrency.md

 	f("direct")

 	// To invoke this function in a goroutine, use
 	// `go f(s)`.
-This new goroutine will execute
+This new Goroutine will execute
 	// concurrently with the calling one.
 	go f("goroutine")

-	// You can also start a goroutine for an anonymous
+	// You can also start a Goroutine for an anonymous
 	// function call.
 	go func(msg string) {
 		fmt.Println(msg)